hdheath/flair-test-suite/README.md

 ## Before Running the Test Suite

-* Users must already have downloaded the FLAIR conda env they would like to use.
+* Users must already have downloaded FLAIR in a conda env they would like to use.
 * All input data used for a run must be located in the same directory.

   * Tip: you can symlink large files to the input directory to avoid duplication.